Worcnaz-Kyouma/C-Express/README.md

   - [ ] Port data structure to body
 - [ ] Response
   - [ ] Port the HTTP data related, like status code, status desc, protocol and HTTP headers
   - [ ] Send the Response to the client(maybe using something of Server?
-Cause it ~should be~ is the only capable to send data thought network)
+Cause it ~should be~ is the only capable to send data through network)